 Specialty Minors Offered to All Undergraduate Engineering Majors

 - Bioprocess Engineering

 - Technology Commercialization

-Specialty Minors Available to Industrial Technology Majors
+Specialty Minors Available to Engineering Technology Majors

 A pre-Masters of Business Administration specialty minor is open to all undergraduate majors in the College of Engineering.
-Up to six hours may be double counted toward both the specialty minor and the student’s major, depending on the combination of major and minor.